First Nations health equity strategies

 The purpose of this Health Service Directive (HSD) is to achieve:

-- A consistent and transparent process to the development of First Nations Health Equity Strategies with prescribed development stakeholders in accordance with the requirements outlined in the Hospital and Health Boards Regulation 2012;
+- A consistent and transparent process to the development, implementation, and resourcing of First Nations Health Equity Strategies with development stakeholdersin accordance with the requirements outlined in the Hospital and Health Boards Regulation 2012.

-- Comprehensive consultation and transparent decision-making processes with prescribed development stakeholders during the development of a Hospital and Health Service’s (HHSs) First Nations Health Equity Strategy; and
+- Comprehensive consultation and transparent decision-making processes with development stakeholders during the development, implementation, and resourcing of a Hospital and Health Service’s (HHSs) First Nations Health Equity Strategy; and

-- A consistent mediation and conflict resolution standard if disagreement arises about the development and/or implementation of the First Nations Health Equity Strategy.
+- A consistent mediation and conflict resolution standard if disagreement arises about the development and/or implementation and/or resourcing of the First Nations Health Equity Strategy.

 Scope